How many kinds of meditation are there?

 The brain is considered to be made up of three evolutionary parts:

-the reptilian brain, the basic system which connects to the rest of the body via the brainstem,
+1. the old reptilian brain, the basic system which connects to the rest of the body via the brain stem,

 As using the logical-thinking part requires the greatest amount of energy, the brain readily creates and runs "programmes" for activities we often do.